reshmabidikar/slate/source/includes/_admin.md

 A 204 http status without content.

-## Put the host back into rotation
+### Put the host back into rotation

+Kill Bill provides some [apis to return the healtcheck](http://docs.killbill.io/0.20/debugging.html#_healthchecks_and_metrics) of a particular server.
+Such healthcheck is configurable and also extensible to plugins, i.e each plugin can also return its own healthcheck status.

+The following endpoint can be used to add a server back into the rotation during a deployment.

 **HTTP Request**